The role of your kidneys…

 None of the servants God used were fault free.
-But they had no ulterior motive for doing God’s work.
-They weren’t into serving the Lord for personal ambition, wealth, popularity, or a career move.
-It was purely to carry through the purpose of God.
+But they had no ulterior motive for doing God’s work, no personal ambition, wealth, popularity, or a career move.
+It was purely to carry through God’s purpose.
+God’s request.

 If we get any problems with our kidneys, we would be silly to ignore it.
 We’d see a doctor for diagnosis.
-It can be the same with conviction.
-When we feel a twinge of conviction, we need to respond to it immediately, otherwise we not only grieve the Holy Spirit by ignoring it, eventually conviction will stop.
-Then little by little our spiritual kidneys will become immune.
+It can be the same with our motives.
+Whenever we feel a twinge of conviction, we need to respond immediately, otherwise we not only grieve the Holy Spirit conviction does stop.
+Then little by little our spiritual kidneys become infected and immune.

-I believe God could be looking for someone for a special purpose who has pure kidneys, someone who would have no ulterior motive, someone with pure motives with just a heart for God.
+I believe God could be looking for someone for a special purpose who has pure kidneys.
+Someone with no ulterior motive.
+Someone with pure motives with just a heart for the purposes of God.

 I think about Naomi.
-She must have been an easy-going and nice lady to get along with because her name means ‘agreeable’ (I.e. willing to comply).
+She must have been an easy-going and nice lady to get along with because her name means ‘agreeable’ (i.e. willing to comply).
 But after losing her husband, and her homeland, and her two sons, she said ‘call me Mara’ which means bitter.
 The word bitter means: hostile or resentful.
-But Naomi was being hard on herself.
-She wasn’t bitter or hostile.
-She was mourning and grief-stricken.
+But Naomi was just being hard on herself.
+She was neither bitter or hostile.
+She was merely in mourning and grief-stricken.

-You can tell when someone has gone bitter, they are angry and lash out at anyone in their way.
-If Naomi had been bitter or resentful she would have grasped at the chance to use both of her daughter-in-laws for her own ends and purposes having lost all.
+You can tell when someone is bitter, they are angry and lash out at anyone.
+If Naomi had been bitter or resentful she would have grasped at the chance to use both of her daughters-in-law for her own ends having lost all.
 But she did the opposite.
-She was willing to sacrifice any chance of posterity, which was vital then, by thinking of her daughters-in-law before herself.
-So she begged them to leave her and to go back home where they could find a bright new future.
+She was willing to sacrifice any chance of posterity, which was vital in those days, by thinking of the welfare of her daughters-in-laws before her own.
+So she begged them to leave her and to go back home where they could find a bright new future for themselves.
 Naomi’s motive was pure and unselfish.

-Orpah knew that Naomi was right in that there was no future in her to stay with her mother-in-law so off she went.
-But Ruth refused to go seeing her mother-in-law’s true colours and her pure motives and wanted to cling to such a selfless lady.
+Orpah knew that Naomi was right, that there was no future for her to stay with her mother-in-law so off she went.
+But Ruth refused to go.
+She saw her mother-in-law’s true colours, and her pure motives, and wanted to cling to such a lady and learn from such a selfless person.
 Naomi’s pure motives resulted in her becoming the great-grandmother of David.